-We are foundations divesting from fossil fuels and switching to clean energy investments, joining college, health, pension and religious endowments doing the same.
+We are foundations divesting from fossil fuels and switching to clean energy investments, joining college, health, pension funds and religious endowments doing the same.
 Ethically, our investments shouldn’t contribute to dangerous climate change.
 Financially, fossil fuel stocks are over-valued as most of their reserves cannot be burned.
 We can get good, safe returns while helping to build a new energy system.

 Philanthropic institutions have social goals, but our power is financial.
 If we're serious about social change, then we need to hold our investments to the same social standards that we do our grants.